- Elevation: 2,372 m (7,782 ft)

 However, ignore the signs at the summit suggesting this peak is 2,282m high (a figure presumably meant for Anjasmoro peak/top, the third-highest in the range which is near Cangar) – it is actually about 400 metres lower than that.
 After a quick rest and photos, it is definitely worthwhile going beyond the peak, dropping down a couple of minutes to a rock with a layer formation unsurprinsingly called Watu Lapis.
 Down a little way further is a grassy opening where no trees obstruct the view of the steep western cliffs of Boklorobubuh.
 This is the best photo spot and – as is typical in Java – you ideally want to be here by 9am or earlier for optimum conditions.

-Many local hikers camp at the summit, and in doing so have a great chance of really impressive views at sunrise or sunset.
+Many local hikers camp at the summit of Cemorosewu, and in doing so have a great chance of really impressive views at sunrise or sunset.
 However, given that if you are not lugging tents up the mountainside you could be up in around 3 hours and back down in 2, it is quite possible to do this as a dayhike or half a day, but best set out as early as you can if you are hoping for clear views at the top.

 Various trails from the north including from Rejosari and Nawangan, Mojokerto towards Gunung Kukusan (2,013m) and Gunung Boklorobubuh (2,230m).